-How to manage bug fixes and new features requests for SaaS
+How to manage bug fixes and feature requests for SaaS

 Your goal as a SaaS startup is growth; exponential growth, if possible.
 In fact, unlike most industries, even if a software company grows at 20%, it has a 92% chance of ceasing to exist within a few years.
 For SaaS, exponential growth is necessary for survival; it’s not enough just to exist.

 Exponential growth requires change.
 When you have a product and it’s beginning to gain traction and a user base, being agile and flexible to reception and change is key to growth.
 Listening to customers, working out bugs, updating your product at a fast rate is how a SaaS product carves its path to success.

 Taking on the exponential growth necessary can be one of the biggest “make or break” challenges a SaaS company goes through.
 How your team sets up processes for collecting feedback, listening to customers complaints and suggestions, and responding in a timely manner determines how well your product adapts and how well you build relationships with your user base.
 We use a lot of customer feedback to determine what new features we are going to create to improve our product.

 Managing the bug fixes, new feature requests, and communicating effectively with your customers can be your biggest strength as you grow.
 Here’s how we do it: